rgameroe/ineware/README.md

     # Suppose we want to get only the number of Almería foreign travelers in each month of 2020
     # As method get_value() returns a list, we can iterate over each value in a simple way to show them
     print("\n------- Almería foreign travelers 2020 --------")
-    for item in my_dataset.get_value(Provincia="Almería", ViajerosPernoctaciones="Viajero", Residencia="Residentes en el Extranjero"):
+    for item in my_dataset.get_value(Provincia="Almería", ViajerosPernoctaciones="Viajero",
+                                     Residencia="Residentes en el Extranjero"):
         print(item)
     print("-------------------------------------------------")
 ```
+### Looking for more examples?

+Get the source code in my [bitbucket repo](https://bitbucket.org/rgameroe/ineware/src/master/).
+There are more examples at /examples directory
 ## Links

-You can get more info about:
+You can get more info about how INE API works, URLs Definitions or how to get table identifiers...
-- How INE API works
-- URLs Definitions
-- How to get table identifiers

-And much more in the [INE official page](https://www.ine.es/dyngs/DataLab/es/manual.html?cid=1259945948443)
+All of this an more in the [INE official page](https://www.ine.es/dyngs/DataLab/es/manual.html?cid=1259945948443)

 ## License

+MIT License

+Copyright (c) 2022 Roberto Gamero